dmirauta/easy-opencl-cpp/README.md

 * GLCL interop?

-* Unnecesarily copying some data to and from by packing like this, apply_kernel should, on top of normal/simple SynchronisedArray, have options along the lines of:

-    * InputOnlySA (not copied back)

-    * OutputOnlySA (not copied to, presumably instantiated on device)

-    * A Param struct, to be shared (across all work items)

-* Potential concern for different compilers packing structs differently? (causing mismatch in reading and writing between c++ and opencl?)
+* Need to account for different compilers potentially packing structs differently sometimes? (causing a mismatch in reading and writing between c++ and opencl?)